 I am a mother of two young men, 17and 20, I honestly couldn’t tell you if we’ve ever had a “sit down” conversation about feminism in any great detail.
-I mean….sure, we’ve touched on subjects of equal pay, being respectful towards women, practice safe sex, use a condom because it’s not “just” up to the women.
-Women are strong and independent individuals but this doesn’t mean you let the door slam in our faces (literally or figuratively).
-The thing is, I’m teaching basic facts and it’s more than that, obviously…but discussing female circumcision is not something that comes up every day and yet it happens every day in Africa, Asia and the Middle East, over 200 million women living today have undergone this procedure, this is crazy!
-I want my son’s and their generation…all generations, to understand that it’s ok to fight for whats right, whether you are a feminist or just a human with a soul.
+I mean….sure, we’ve touched on subjects of equal pay, being respectful towards women, practice safe sex, use a condom because it’s not just up to the women.
+Women are strong and independent individuals, but this doesn’t mean you let the door slam in our faces (literally or figuratively).
+The thing is, I’m teaching basic facts, and it’s more than that, obviously…but discussing female circumcision is not something that comes up every day.
+Yet, it happens every day in Africa, Asia and the Middle East, over 200 million women living today have undergone this procedure, this is crazy!
+I want my son’s and their generation, all generations, to understand that it’s ok to fight for what’s right, whether you are a feminist or just a human with a soul.
 Let’s drop the labels completely and help each other, no more tiptoeing, both sexes need to be involved if anything is going to change.
-Men need to know, its okay to support us, release those traditional “old boys” way of thinking.
+Men need to know, it’s okay to support us, release those traditional “old boys” way of thinking.

-So in my attempt to “womansplain,” minus the “penis”, yes, men can be feminists but there’s a lot of work to do and sometimes it takes more than a village.
+So in my attempt to “womansplain,” minus the “penis”, yes, men can be feminists, but there’s a lot of work to do, and sometimes it takes more than a village.
 We need amazing role models for our children, it’s NOT ok for people in high power and influential positions to disregard or cover up allegations of sexual assault or harassment.
-We as a society need to speak up, we cannot continue to be immune to bad behaviour, turning a blind eye is no longer acceptable.
+As a society, we need to speak up, we cannot continue to be immune to bad behaviour, turning a blind eye is no longer acceptable.
 These are serious issues at hand, not just for feminists who have been battling this for years but for the human in all of us.

 Photo by TopMan Blog